jaypatel512/WSDLPayPal/README.md

 # WSDLPayPal

-- Run `mvn clean package`, to convert wsdl to jar.
+- Run `mvn clean package -Dmaven.javadoc.skip=true`, to convert wsdl to jar.
 - Use that jar to create a request.

 - This are our observations: